Circumstantial vs. Direct Evidence in Wisconsin Criminal Cases

 Prosecutors usually combine both direct and circumstantial evidence to strengthen their case.
 In discussions of circumstantial vs direct evidence, this combination shows how different types of proof work together.
 A burglary trial, for example, may involve:

-• Testimony from a witness (direct).
+- Testimony from an eye witness (direct).

-• Fingerprints on a window (circumstantial).
+- Fingerprints on a window (circumstantial).

-• Security footage from a nearby building (direct).
+- Security footage from a nearby building (direct).

-• Bank records showing sudden cash deposits (circumstantial).
+- Bank records showing sudden cash deposits (circumstantial).

 These items are clear examples of circumstantial evidence in criminal cases paired with direct testimony, and together they are presented as a complete story aimed at convincing jurors of guilt.